The HIAT develops and produces PEM Electrolyzer

 catalysts.
 More Details

-Where and when does it make sense
+Where and when does it make sense to use a fuel cell?

 The HIAT prepares feasibility studies for technical and business